CDSP-SCPO/zephserver/README.md

 ## Quickstart

 To use zephserver you will need python 2.7.
-It should not work on python 3 and a Unix compatible system.
+It should not work on python 3 and a Unix incompatible system.

 ### Quickstart as service manager